microsoft/cobalt/infra/templates/az-hello-world/README.md

 ## Intended audience

-Application developer that is brand new to Cobalt templating and the CIT developer workflow.
+Application developer that is brand new to Cobalt templating and the *Cobalt Infrastructure Template* (CIT) developer workflow.

 ## Prerequisites